RalfiSlask/Product-Feedback-App/README.md

 ### Prettier

-We used Prettier for our code formatting.
+I used Prettier for code formatting.
 It helps to format the code and making it consistent throughout the whole project.

 ### Eslint

-For linting we used ESlint.
-It helped us catch errors in the code and uphold the teams typescript standards.
-Our Eslint file follows common rules for this kind of project.
+For linting i used ESlint.
+It helped me catch errors in the code and uphold typescript standards.
+The Eslint file follows common rules for this kind of project.

 ## Live Demo